RiverApril/Underneath/readme.md

 ### Written in c++.

-This program uses ncurses.h, noise.h, and of corse some other standard c++ libraries.
+This program uses ncurses.h, and of corse some other standard c++ libraries.